hexaxsoftwares/houx.js/README.md

 ```
 > **Note**: Does not require binding if the name be  passed is not an in model instance property.

-The widget can be accessed from the template as `hx-build` but can be imported from hexax itself as `Build` while using the hyperscript building system.
+The widget can be accessed from the template as `hx-build` but can be imported from houx itself as `Build` while using the hyperscript building system.
 Other properties/attributes passed to the `hx-build`  widget ,except the self params, will be resolved as attributes/properties of the returned elememt .
 Children passed to `hx-build` will be passed to the resolved elememt/widget, including the defined slots within the defined widget template.